Sienci-Labs/Resources/gsender/gs-edge-features.md

   - **Outline & Start From** - Start from now has it's own button!
 Many people never knew it existed since it was hard to notice
   - **Alarms** - Now focused in the top, center of the screen for easier reading
   - **Running status bar** - Upgraded visual is now an end mill, showing your progress through your job visually, in a percentage of time shown
-- **Job Files Revamp** - We've made it faster and easier to load and use your files.
+- **Job Files Revamp** - We've made it faster and easier to load and use your files
   - **Load File** - Updated to give you more power over your files
   - **Recent Files** - Are now listed, just press and load
   - **Last Job** - Includes new details like the file name, run time and status
+- **Firmware detection** - Automatically identify which version you are running, and automatically connect to the correct controller
+- **Config Tab** - A whole new page to dial in your gSender settings and your firmware EEPROM codes, all in one
+- **Machine Info** - See your current firmware modals and pin status at a glance

 ### Coming Soon

 - **Updated Mobile & Tablet screens** - Use your phone or your tablet with our power-packed mobile UI update
 - **Notification System** - gSender wants to tell you something!
-  - **Info button** - provides a footprint of your machine information, including firmware modals and pin indication lights
   - **Notification bell** - allows you to sort your notifications by tab, showing errors, info, and successful jobs completed
   - **Tool is ON** - indicators will appear on the top bar if you have the laser or rotary tools enabled for better clarity and safety
-- **Config Tab** - A whole new page to dial in your settings or use a wizard to assist
 - **Stat/Info Tab** - Review your usage and statistics on this tab
 - **Tool/CAM Tab** - Surface a project, prepare a flat wasteboard, and hoping to expand to support much more
-- **Firmware recognition** - Automatically identify which version you are running
 - **Dark Mode** - Run gSender at night while in dark mode.
 Oooh, spooky.

 Much of our effort early on has been dedicated to backend changes, tooling and technology changes, and the “main” control UI of the software.
 As such, some longstanding features such as surfacing, calibration, etc. are not included in this first release - rest assured that these will be coming shortly as we iterate through the remaining features to bring them in line with the UI refresh.
 There was an enormous effort on the “plumbing” side of things to future proof gSender and now that that’s out of the way, feature development should be quick.